lean-delivery/lean-delivery.github.io-src/content/articles/2_infrastructure_as_code.rst

     --Wikipedia

-Abbility to manage infrastructure as code provides a lot of important benefits!
+Ability to manage infrastructure as code provides a lot of important benefits!
 From this point we can:

 * infrastructure versioning